pandastrike/ark/README.md

   root: "/Users/dan/Projects/ark/test"
   files: [
-    "bar.coffee"
-    "foo.coffee"
-    "index.coffee"
+    "**/*.coffee"
     "package.json"
   ]
   apis: [ "assert", "child_process", "crypto", "events", "fs", "http",
           "https", "module", "path", "querystring", "stream", "sys", "tty", "url", "util" ]

 That's it.
 There's never any question about which files or APIs are included, because you control it via the manifest.
+Also, we can use any glob pattern in our list of files to save typing.

 ### Conditional Generation